xhyrom/discord-datamining/data/articles/creator/articles/10423011974551/content.md

 <p>More information on the fee structures is available in the Monetization Terms: <a href="https://support.discord.com/hc/en-us/articles/5330075836311-Monetization-Terms">https://support.discord.com/hc/en-us/articles/5330075836311-Monetization-Terms</a></p>
 <p><strong>Q: When will subscriptions be purchasable on Android?</strong></p>
 <p>A: We’re working on it!
 We don’t have any timing to share at this point but we are actively working to bring Server Subscriptions to Android mobile devices.</p>
+<p id="docs-internal-guid-8e7ecc26-7fff-29ff-1e8f-7c7e2a708118"><strong>Q: Why am I unable to see Server Products when using the mobile app? </strong></p>
+<p>A: Server Products is currently a limited experiment that’s only available on desktop and web within the United States.
+If you are still unable to see this feature while on desktop and web, please be sure to join our waitlist <a href="https://share.hsforms.com/1lyeXVPncR_CYxaE-61u6yw2bach" target="_blank" rel="noopener noreferrer">here</a>. </p>
 <p> </p>